-Baked Oat, Nut and Seed Slice
+Homemade Baked Oat, Nut and Seed Slice Recipe

 - Caitlin Stores

-- 2 min read
+- 3 min read

-This recipe came about on one of those afternoons where I was trying to use whatever I had on hand to make snacks for my boys.
+This recipe came about on one of those afternoons when I was trying to use whatever I had on hand to make snacks for my boys.
 I love the All Natural Bakery oat slice, especially the texture, but I don’t love the price.
 So this is my homemade version: simple, full of goodness, and with that same soft, satisfying slice-style texture, using pantry staples I almost always have on hand.

-Baked Oat, Nut and Seed Slice
+Ingredients for Baked Oat, Nut and Seed Slice

 1 cup rolled oats